 As in the investigative hearing, all live witnesses attend the hearing together.
-They testify under oath, but, as in the investigative hearing, they provide spontaneous statements rather than simply responding to interrogatories.
+They testify under oath, 242 but, as in the investigative hearing, they provide spontaneous statements rather than simply responding to interrogatories.
 The judges, the prosecutor, the defense counsel, the complainant-even other witnesses-may then ask questions to clarify the witness' testimony.
-There is no verbatim transcript of court proceedings, so the entire hearing looks more like "Question Time" in Parliament than a deposition-including the fact that the defendant is standing in a dock at the center of the courtroom rather than sitting at a defense table or on a witness stand to the side of the judges' bench.
+243 There is no verbatim transcript of court proceedings, so the entire hearing looks more like "Question Time" in Parliament than a deposition244-including the fact that the defendant is standing in a dock at the center of the courtroom rather than sitting at a defense table or on a witness stand to the side of the judges' bench.
+245 absconded, a summons or arrest warrant is pinned up at his place of residence if known, published in two local newspapers and announced on the radio or television in the case of significant felonies or misdemeanours, in accordance with a decision by the court.
+An appointment is set for the trial within a period of no less than one month from the last date of publication in the newspaper for a misdemeanour or an infraction and two months for felonies:

-Any individual with relevant information to provide on the case at hand may come forward or be summoned as a trial witness.
-Purposely withholding information from the court is grounds for a contempt finding.
+Any individual with relevant information246 to provide on the case at hand may come forward or be summoned as a trial witness.247 Purposely withholding information from the court is grounds for a contempt finding.248 see also id. art.
+147(A):